 - Metabolic fatigue is fatigue of the liver and kidneys that work very hard, usually after large meals.
 The liver is the most energetic organ in the human body!
 The need for drowsiness reflects the direct connection between the liver and the eyes.
 (According to Chinese medicine)

-Continue reading the entire article: Why am I always tired?
+Tags: Why am I always tired